What is a bottleneck in project management?

 If you’re a project manager, your worst nightmare is things not moving forward and consequently missing a project deadline.
 One cause for that could be a bottleneck.

-A bottleneck in project management can cause delays, increased costs, and can often require employees to work extra hours.
+A bottleneck in project management can cause delays, increased costs, and extra hours for employees.
 Identifying bottlenecks before they hinder the progress of a project is an important part of a project manager's job.

 In order to help projects stay on track and avoid setbacks, take the time to identify bottlenecks during the project planning phase and have a plan for how to overcome them.
 We’ll show you what a bottleneck is and how to avoid one so your projects can run smoother and you can breathe a little easier.